-Jussie Smollett‘s Empire character, Jamal, was the first gay and Black man to get married on a primetime show on Wednesday.
+Jussie Smollett‘s Empire character, Jamal, became the first gay and Black man to get married on a primetime show on Wednesday.

 “Tonight, #Empire will give life to a monumental love story by marrying 2 black, gay men for the first time in television history,” the actress wrote.
 “Please join us in celebration until it’s no longer a phenomenon to see 2 people of the same sex and race love each other proudly, on prime time TV.”

 According to E!
-Online, the nuptial explained why Smollett would not appear in the final two episodes of the season.
-During filming, the actor was being investigated by Chicago PD for possibly staging a January attack, in which he said two MAGA supporters targeted him for being Black and gay.
+Online, the nuptials explained why Smollett would not appear in the final two episodes of the season.
+During filming, the actor was being investigated by Chicago police for possibly staging an attack in January, about which he said two MAGA supporters targeted him for being Black and gay.

 In March, the 16 charges against Smollett were dropped.
 Before the airing of the wedding episode, the Empire cast shared an open letter asking that the actor/singer return to the show if there are future seasons.